Part 1- Getting Started with VMware Horizon View 8

 Horizon View Connection Server

 The connection server acts as the central management interface for our View Environment.
-The Connection Server is where we create Desktop pools, applications, userentitlement, etc and allocate them to our end-users.
+The Connection Server is where we create Desktop pools, applications, user entitlement, etc and allocate them to our end-users.
 The primary role of a connection server is to connect users to their virtual desktop.

 Horizon View Replica Server